 ANSI is the acronym for The American National Standard Institute, an organization that develops systems of standardization for a wide array of products, services, and systems in the United States.
 Their goal is to improve the standard of living and the global competitiveness of US businesses through standardization, and so they created the ANSI barcode test.
 The ANSI barcode test was later taken over by the International Standards Organization (ISO), who stretches their goal of business standardization to a global level.

 In their efforts to create norms and guidelines for businesses in nearly every sector, they have created a test and scoring system for barcodes.
-The ANSI barcode test is essentially a test of print quality.
+The ISO/ANSI barcode test is essentially a test of print quality.
 The quality of print is one of the biggest factors affecting barcode readability so it only makes sense that a test of symbol performance would focus on print quality.
-Simply put, the ANSI barcode score refers to the level of print quality of individual barcodes; however, print quality is only one of many factors that go into the readability and scannability of your barcodes.
+Simply put, the ISO/ANSI barcode score refers to the level of print quality of individual barcodes; however, print quality is only one of many factors that go into the readability and scannability of your barcodes.